All Products

 Note

-• Capacity usage is the total number of private IP addresses on all associated elastic network interfaces (including primary and secondary ENIs).
-This count includes all IP address types, such as primary private IPv4, IPv6, secondary private IPv4, IPv4 prefixes, and IPv6 prefixes.
+• Capacity usage is the total number of private IP addresses on all associated ENIs (primary and secondary), including primary private IPv4, IPv6, secondary private IPv4, IPv4 prefixes, and IPv6 prefixes.

-• If you need more than 6,000 private IP addresses to communicate with each other over the internal network, you can assign the ECS instances to multiple security groups and add rules that authorize mutual access.
+• If you need more than 6,000 private IP addresses to communicate over the internal network, assign the ECS instances to multiple security groups and add rules that authorize mutual access.

-• You can view the maximum number of private IP addresses for a basic security group in a VPC in Quota Center by using the quota ID q_vpc-normal-security-group-ip-count.
+• View the maximum private IP address count for a basic security group in a VPC in Quota Center with quota ID q_vpc-normal-security-group-ip-count.

 VPC: 65,536